keycloak/keycloak-community/design/pushed-authorization-requests.md

 The request URI corresponding to the authorization request posted.
 This URI is used as reference to the respective request data in the subsequent authorization request only.

-The format of the "request_uri" value is at the discretion of the authorization server but it MUST contain some part generated using a cryptographically strong pseudorandom algorithm such that it is computationally infeasible to predict or guess a valid value.
+As per spec, the format of the "request_uri" value is at the discretion of the authorization server but it MUST contain some part generated using a cryptographically strong pseudorandom algorithm such that it is computationally infeasible to predict or guess a valid value.
 The authorization server MAY construct the "request_uri" value using the form "urn:ietf:params:oauth:request_uri:<reference-value>" with "<reference-value>" as the random part of the URI that references the respective authorization request data.
-The string representation of a UUID as a URN per [[RFC4122](https://tools.ietf.org/html/rfc4122)] is also an option for authorization servers to construct "request_uri" values.
+The string representation of a UUID as a URN per [RFC4122] is also an option for authorization servers to construct "request_uri" values.
 The "request_uri" value MUST be bound to the client that posted the authorization request.

 - **expires_in**